 |Car insurance company||Poor||Average||Good||Excellent|

-Younger drivers are typically less experienced and more likely to be involved in an accident than older drivers.
+Adding a teen driver typically has the opposite effect on your insurance policy, as younger drivers are typically less experienced and more likely to be involved in an accident than older drivers.
 To account for the higher risk, insurance companies typically charge younger drivers more for coverage.
-When comparing USAA vs. Progressive for a young driver, Progressive is cheaper for full coverage, on average, if the teen is added to their parents’ policy.
-Once teen drivers are 18 and able to get their own auto insurance, USAA is generally the less expensive choice when it comes to a full coverage policy.
+When comparing USAA vs. Progressive for a young driver, USAA is cheaper for full coverage, on average, if the teen is added to their parents’ policy.

 Rates by driving record